Fiji - Teaching Children of the Dawasamu Islands

 During the weekends, you will be able to travel and explore around the area.
 Many participants enjoy travelling to other islands in the area for a quick day trip, relaxing at luxurious resorts in the area, and exploring the water with scuba diving.
 After the program is over, there are even more recommended places to visit, attainable after a day or two of travelling.
 These include travelling to Taveuni (known as the “garden of Fiji”) or visiting the capital city of Suva.

-Please note, you will be based on an island 4.5 hours from the mainland.
-This makes transportation sometimes difficult, but not impossible.
-Water taxis are available to transport you to your desired tourist destinations around the island for around 30 USD round trip.
+Please note: Water taxis are available to transport you to your desired tourist destinations around the island for around $30 USD round trip.
 Exploration of the nearby area by foot is always encouraged.

 - Working with children police check